-% Assessment Objective Band 1 descriptor Poor to limited Band 2 descriptor Fair to good Band 3 descriptor Strong to excellent 25 AO4 Bringing it all together - coherence of the whole subject Does the candidate draw from the breadth of their knowledge and skills?
-Does the candidate remember to reflect on theory when solving practical problems?
-(1-5 marks) Some evidence of consideration of theory when attempting tasks.
+% Assessment Objective Band 1 descriptor Poor to limited Band 2 descriptor Fair to good Band 3 descriptor Strong to excellent 20 AO4 Bringing it all together - coherence of the whole subject Does the candidate draw from the breadth of their knowledge and skills Does the candidate remember to reflect on theory when solving practical problems How well can the candidate work out solutions to new (1-4 marks) Some evidence of consideration of theory when attempting tasks.
 Tends to attend to single aspects at a time without considering implication of contextual information.
 Some random trial and error, new situations are challenging, expects guidance, narrow.
 Many need prompting.
-(6-10 marks) Shows good application of theory to practice and new context, some inconsistencies.
+(5-8 marks) Shows good application of theory to practice and new context, some inconsistencies.
 Remembers to apply theory, somewhat successful at achieving fitness for purpose.
-Some consolidation of theory and practice.
-(11-15 marks) Strong evidence of thorough consideration of the context and use of theory and skills to achieve fitness for purpose.
-Purposeful experimentation, plausible ideas, guided by theory and experience, fit for purpose, integrated, uses whole toolkit of theory and skills.
+Some consolidation of theory and practice (9-12 marks) Strong evidence of thorough consideration of the context and use of theory and skills to achieve fitness for purpose.
+Purposeful experimentation, plausible ideas, guided by theory and experience, fit for purpose, integrated, uses whole toolkit of theory and skills. work out solutions to flew ner: applying knowledge and understant, analyse, implement and test a system.